STARS AND SOIL: CHAPTER TWO

 Caitlin retrieves the fork from the floor and cleans it with her napkin.
 “Find.
 Someone.
 Else.”

 “You are truly set on impressing them.”
-She turns away from them to carry her plate back to the kitchen, not knowing how to both scream and cry, while not making a sound.
+She turns away from them to carry her plate back to the kitchen, not knowing how to both scream and cry, at least, not know how to do it while not making a sound.

 Da follows her.
 “I know we haven’t been as supportive of you as we could have been.
 We loved Brenna, too, you know.
 We didn’t know what to do, how to help any more than we did.”